straup/privatesquare/README.md

 longitude privatesquare will ask for venues named (x) in the city you told it about.
-This means that you will probably be presented with _a lot_ more venues to choose from but if the alternative is not being able to check-in at all it seems like a reasonable compromise.
+This means that you will probably be presented with _a lot_ more venues to choose from but if the alternative is not being able to check-in at all that seems like a reasonable compromise.

-_At some point in the future privatesquare might keep a local cache of all the cities you're in and try to be clever about auto-filling that field but for the time being you'll need to add that information by hand._
+_At some point in the future privatesquare might keep a local cache of all the cities you're checked in from and try to be clever about auto-filling that field but for the time being you'll need to add that information by hand._

 To enable offline check-ins make sure the following flags are enabled in your `config.php` file: